-Degrees: The School supervises the following degree programs: BA in Music; BM in Music with specializations in music (leading to teacher certification), composition, performance, and theory; BM+MMEd (accelerated program); MM with specializations in composition, conducting, jazz performance, music theory, musicology, pedagogy, and performance; M in Music Education; DMA with specializations in performance, conducting, composition, and piano pedagogy; and PhD in Fine Arts with a specialization in music and concentrations in musicology, music theory, music education, and arts administration.
+Degrees: The School supervises the following degree programs: BA in Music; BM in Music with concentrations in music (leading to teacher certification), composition, performance, and theory; BM+MMEd (accelerated program); MM with tracks in composition, conducting, jazz performance, music theory, musicology, pedagogy, and performance; MMEd in Music Education; DMA with tracks in performance, conducting, composition, and piano pedagogy; PhD in Fine Arts with tracks in musicology, music theory, music education, and arts administration; and PhD in Music Education.
 Certificates are available in Community Arts Entrepreneurship, Jazz Studies, World Music, Early Music Performance Practice, and Piano Pedagogy.

 Areas of Instruction: Instruction is offered in piano, organ, voice, guitar, harp and all brass, woodwind, percussion, and stringed instruments.

 Facilities and Community Outreach: Facilities include the 541-seat Hemmle Recital Hall with its 4469-pipe Holtkamp Organ, Fazioli and Steinway Concert Grands, and Kingston and Martin harpsichords.
 The School also maintains a 36-bell carillon.
 Students can participate in community outreach and special partnerships including the TTU String Project; STELLAR Suzuki string training; TTU Band, Orchestra, Choir, and Mariachi Camps; Lubbock Chorale; Lubbock Moonlight Musicals; and Lubbock Symphony and Youth Orchestras.
 Summer programs are offered at TTU’s satellite campus in Seville, Spain.